The rare decays $h^0\rightarrow Z\gamma,V Z$ in the NB-LSSM

 corresponding, $s_{w}=\sin \theta_{w}$ and $c_{w}=\cos \theta_{w}$ with $\theta_{w}$ being the Weinberg angle.
-The $h^0Z\gamma$ vertex, which is similar to the $h^0\gamma\gamma$ vertex, is mediated by loop corrections.
-In the SM, the contributions of loop corrections is from the fermions and W boson\cite{hZgloopSM}.
-In the framework of the NB-LSSM, there are more kinds of particles such as charginos and sfermions, which can create new contributions to $h^0Z\gamma$ vertex\cite{hZgloopMSSM}.
-The one-loop diagrams contributing to the decay $h^0\rightarrow Z\gamma$ in the NB-LSSM are shown in FIG.\ref{fig1}, where $F$ denotes the fermions and $S$ denotes the sfermions.
-After calculating with the effective Lagrangian in Eq.(\ref{hzr}), the decay width of the loop induced decay $h^0\rightarrow Z\gamma$ can be deduced as:
+Similar to the $h^0\gamma\gamma$ vertex, the $h^0Z\gamma$ interaction arises only at loop level.
+In the SM, the loop contributions are generated by the fermions and the W boson\cite{hZgloopSM}.
+In the NB-LSSM, additional particles such as charginos and sfermions can contribute, potentially inducing sizable NP effects in the effective $h^0Z\gamma$ coupling\cite{hZgloopMSSM}.
+The relevant one-loop diagrams contributing to the decay $h^0\rightarrow Z\gamma$ in the NB-LSSM are shown in Fig.\ref{fig1}.
+Using the effective Lagrangian in Eq.(\ref{hzr}), the decay width of the loop-induced process $h^0\rightarrow Z\gamma$ can be deduced as: